olliesharp5/virtual-artistry/README.md

 * Unable to render crispyforms
 * Form unable to POST to update a review due to an error in url.py filepath. /art/ needed in front of urlpattern
-* reviewId coming throuigh as null.
+* reviewId coming through as null.
 Debugged Js using console.log queries, amended the getAttribute value to data-review_id from review_id to obtain the correct reviewid value.
 * Invalid password format or unknown hashing algorithm. - amended the register view to hash the password before being stored in the database.

 #### Unfixed Bugs

+* The masonry style is an experimental feature of Bootstrap5.
+It has been used in the artwork page to display the cards in a way that compliments both portrait and landscape artwork.
+This style can somethimes struggle to arrange the tiles correctly, hwoever with a refresh of the page it will resolve.

 ## Deployment